yehudacohen/alchemy/alchemy-web/docs/providers/fs/static-astro-file.md

 # Custom Path

-Creates an Astro component in a specific directory.
+Creates an Astro component in a specific directory:

 ```ts
 import { StaticAstroFile } from "alchemy/fs";